Twins beat White Sox 5-3, open 5-game AL Central lead

+MINNEAPOLIS — As the Minnesota Twins move closer to a postseason berth, José Berríos’ confidence grows.

-MINNEAPOLIS — José Berríos pitched into the eighth inning to win his second straight start, Mitch Garver hit a go-ahead double and the Minnesota Twins rallied to beat the Chicago White Sox 5-3 Monday night.
+Berríos pitched into the eighth inning to win his second straight start, Mitch Garver hit a go-ahead double and the Twins rallied to beat the Chicago White Sox 5-3 Monday night.

+“Confidence is real, and every single guy here needs it to succeed to be their best self and their best version of them on the field,” Twins manager Rocco Baldelli said.
+“José certainly had it.”

 Seeking their first AL Central title since 2010, the Twins opened a five-game lead over second-place Cleveland.
 At 92-58 with 12 games left, Minnesota is assured of its best record since finishing 94-68 in 2010.